Conor McGregor Roasted For Calling Vladimir Putin One Of The ‘Greatest Leaders’ Of Our Time

 While Conor McGregor’s fighting fate hangs in the balance, things are looking good on the home front, as according to the Irish Mirror, Dee Devlin — his longtime lady love — has announced that she’s pregnant with the couple’s second child.

-Devlin, who is also mother to Conor’s son, Conor Jr., made the announcement in a social media post wherein she wished a happy birthday from herself, Conor Jr., and “the bump.”
+Devlin, who is also mother to Conor’s son, Conor, Jr., made the announcement in a social media post wherein she wished a happy birthday from herself, Conor, Jr., and “the bump.”

 Fans of the MMA fighter have suspected that Devlin was pregnant with the couple’s second child when Conor McGregor posted a series of photos of the Irish beauty on Instagram, which had “the bump” on full display.